 Kafka Producer is the source of the data stream and it writes tokens or messages to one or more topics in a Kafka Cluster.
 ProducerConfig is the configuration of a Kafka Producer.
 There are literally piles of Kafka Producer Configurations in the ecosystem that can help you bring your Kafka Producer to the next level.
-But before getting started with Kafka Producer Configurations, let’s discuss this robust Data Streaming platform in brief.
+But before getting started with Kafka Producer Configurations, let’s briefly discuss this robust data streaming platform.

 What is Kafka?